Neuropsychological & Educational Testing for Children and Adolescents

 What is a Neuropsychological Evaluation?

-We assess a variety of neurological processes including attention, problem-solving, learning, memory, motor skills, language, visual-spatial command, academic achievement and social-emotional development.
+We assess a variety of neurological processes including attention, problem-solving, learning, memory, motor skills, language, visual-spatial command, academic achievement, and social-emotional development.
 The results provide valuable insight into the underlying causes of developmental and learning concerns so that families can better understand their child’s needs.
 Such evaluation is also useful in providing diagnostic clarification when a developmental disorder such as autism spectrum disorder or attention deficit/hyperactivity disorder (ADHD) is suspected but uncertain.
-If unaddressed, the symptoms and behaviors related to these diagnoses can significantly diminish a child’s self-esteem and development.
+If left unaddressed, the symptoms and behaviors related to these diagnoses can significantly diminish a child’s self-esteem and development.

 What is a Pediatric Neuropsychologist?

 A pediatric neuropsychologist is someone who has obtained education and training in the following core areas: child development, functional neuroanatomy, neuropathology, psychological assessment, neuropsychological assessment, and intervention.
 A neuropsychologist holds a doctoral degree and licensure in psychology (PhD or PsyD) in addition to completing multiple part-time pre-doctoral practicums, a one-year full-time American Psychological Association (APA) internship and a two-year full-time post-doctoral fellowship focused solely on neuropsychology.
 Board certification in clinical neuropsychology is a rigorous process which involves credential review, written examination, and oral examination.
 It indicates that the practitioner has met the highest standards of competence.
 All Curry Group neuropsychologists are board certified in both clinical neuropsychology and pediatric neuropsychology.

 What Neuropsychological Services Do You Offer?

 Our neuropsychologists offer several different types of neuropsychological evaluations depending on the age of the client and the presenting concerns.
 The most appropriate evaluation will be determined during the initial consultation.

-- Neuropsychological Evaluations – Depending on the reason for referral, psychometric measures may include academic achievement, intelligence, attention, executive functioning, processing speed, language, fine motor, visual-spatial, learning and memory, and social-emotional functioning.
+- Neuropsychological Evaluations for children and teens 3 – 22 years – Depending on the reason for referral, psychometric measures may include academic achievement, intelligence, attention, executive functioning, processing speed, language, fine motor, visual-spatial, learning and memory, and social-emotional functioning.
 The results of these evaluations can provide diagnostic insight into developmental and learning concerns.
 The recommendations provided can also inform treatment planning and assist with obtaining academic and testing accommodations.